 LawDepot is the one service lacking in this respect, and the service is in need of an update.

 Social proof and reviews

 This was actually quite difficult to find, as FormalWill does not use any third party review services like Trustspot, Trustpilot or Google Reviews.

 Epilogue only have a handful of reviews (predominantly positive).
 Willful are collecting Google and Trustpilot reviews.

 To be fair, not many of the LawDepot complaints are related to the service, but they focus on their dishonest billing strategy.

 Sites like the Better Business Bureau and SiteJabber have countless scathing reviews of LawDepot:

 LegalWills.ca has concentrated on Google Reviews and Trustpilot as review platforms.
-At the time of writing there are nearly 1,000 five-star reviews,
+At the time of writing, we have thousands of five-star reviews on both platforms.

 Google and Trustpilot reviews are impossible to "game".
 We cannot remove bad reviews if they appear,

 so the aggregate score is a true reflection of our customer satisfaction.